sirajurrahmann/n3ojs/src/donation-form/README.dev.md

 npm install
 ```

+The `index.html` and `src/_sample` contains a sample page using the N3O Donation Form component.

-The `index.html` file is provided for development purposes only.
+This is provided for development purposes only.

-The project can be run locally using the below command:
+The sample project can be run locally using the below command:

 ```shell script
 npm run serve
 ```

 This will watch the source files and rebuild them upon changes, as well as start a local webserver serving the `index.html` page.

+Navigate to http://localhost:8000/ to view the sample project

 This project uses [Lit](https://lit.dev/) as the component library, which builds on top of [Web Components Standards](https://developer.mozilla.org/en-US/docs/Web/Web_Components).